DestructHub/ProjectEuler/README.md

 [The original source of problem](https://projecteuler.net/problem=29)
 ```

-*  On push if you get  `! [rejected]        master -> master (fetch first)`, PLEASE, don't create a useless fucking merge with `git pull`, instead this execute `git pull --rebase`.
+*  On push if you get  `! [rejected]        master -> master (fetch first)`, **PLEASE**, don't create a useless fucking merge with `git pull`, instead this execute `git pull --rebase`.
 The history line of repository will be glad with this.

+### Rules

+We wants good solutions for the problems.
+A good solution can be relative, but until one minute was okay yet.

+If your solution breaks the one-minute rule of project euler, the file solution can be pushed with one condition: use the suffix `slow` like  `solution_slow_1.xy`.
+That way the `stats.py` don't will execute that.